jhunkeler/astroconda/source/faq.rst

 =============================================================================

 **Probably**, however unlike Ureka we will not impose any restrictions on your environment or issue compatibility warnings at run-time.
-It is your responsibility to maintain a functional shell environment so it does not conflict with your Anaconda installation.
+It is your responsibility to maintain a functional shell environment so [insert scientific distribution here] does not conflict with your Anaconda installation.